 Following her time at Chetham's, Eloise moved to London and completed her Bachelor of Music with Honours degree at City, University of London.
 Whilst here, she received vocal tuition under Margaret Humphrey-Clark at the Guildhall School of Music and Drama.
 She was also an active member of several ensembles both in and out of university grounds, including the university’s Chamber Choir, City University Experimental Ensemble, and the London Philharmonic Choir.
 Throughout her degree, Eloise drew on her own experiences as a Deaf musician.
 She decided to focus on researching the benefits of teaching music to Deaf children which later became her chosen area of study for her final dissertation.

-Eloise has also spoken at numerous Deaf awareness workshops and events.
-She has led training sessions at Lambeth Music Services to raise awareness of the challenges associated with childhood hearing loss.
+Eloise has spoken at numerous Deaf awareness workshops and events.
+She regularly runs CPD sessions with music teachers to raise awareness of hearing loss and improve access in the classroom.
 She has also appeared as a guest lecturer at Liverpool Hope University, Brunel University, and Goldsmiths University where she has challenged students to think about music from more than just an aural perspective.

 In April 2017, Eloise was asked to present a new radio documentary for BBC Radio 4.
 Listening Without Ears featured deaf and hearing musicians and professionals from across Europe, exploring ways in which Deaf and hard of hearing people engage with music and sound.
 Ahead of broadcast, Listening Without Ears was highlighted to listeners across a range of magazines and newspapers including The Radio Times, The Telegraph, and The Times.
 It is also believed to be the first fully-subtitled radio programme broadcast by the BBC, making the programme accessible to Deaf and hard of hearing audiences.
 It was broadcast on December 12th 2017.